HuddleEng/PhantomFlow/README.md

 ### Debugging

-Debugging is often a painful part of writing test with PhantomJS.
+Debugging is often a painful part of writing tests with PhantomJS.
 If you're experiencing trouble try the following.

 * Enable debug mode 1, to show more logging.
 This will also prevent parallelisation - better for readability, but slower.
 ```javascript